tetsuo/tetsuo.github.io/content/restache.md

 ## ESBuild integration

-Restache includes an ESBuild plugin that makes integration simple and easy in Go:
+restache includes an ESBuild plugin that makes integration simple and easy in Go:

 - Register `.html` loader and pass it to the plugin
-- Plugin uses Restache compiler to convert to `.jsx`
+- Plugin uses restache compiler to convert to `.jsx`
 - No runtime library needed; everything is transpiled ahead of time

 > The [`dashboard`](https://github.com/tetsuo/dashboard) project includes a working build script ([`build.go`](https://github.com/tetsuo/dashboard/blob/master/build.go)).